 A digital nomad visa allows remote workers to establish a base in a certain country rather than being on the move every couple of months.

-Why are people working remotely from Costa Rica?
+Why are people working remote from Costa Rica?

 Costa Rica has been a favorite among expats and remote workers for years, and with the launch of Costa Rica’s digital nomad visa, its popularity has only increased.
 In fact, as of October 2022, over 120,000 American citizens resided in Costa Rica.